Ed Hirt

 Journal Articles:

-- Hirt, E. R., Devers, E., & McCrea, S. M. (in press).
+- Hirt, E. R., Devers, E., & McCrea, S. M. (2008).
 I want to be creative: Exploring the role of hedonic contingency theory in the positive mood-cognitive flexibility link.
-Journal of Personality and Social Psychology: Attitudes and Social Cognition.
+Journal of Personality and Social Psychology: Attitudes and Social Cognition, 94(2), 214-230.

 - Hirt, E. R., Kardes, F. R., & Markman, K. D. (2004).
 Activating a mental simulation mindset through generation of alternatives: Implications for debiasing in related and unrelated domains.
 Journal of Experimental Social Psychology, 40, 374-383.